Foresight Social-aware Reinforcement Learning for Robot Navigation: Introduction

-Because robot navigation can be formulated as a reinforcement learning task, some works try to apply reinforcement learning algorithms on it \cite{KAREEMJARADAT2011135,364859,1321086}.
-Deep learning has achieved good progress in many areas, like computer vision or natural language processing.
-Hence, some works combine deep learning and reinforcement learning to solve social-aware robot navigation.
-In these methods, an efficient policy is learned which implicitly models the complex interactions and cooperation of agents.
-Specifically, a deep neural network is adopted to approximate the value function and the optimal action is chosen based on this value function\cite{8593871,8794134,7989037,nishimura2020l2b}.
-Although these works show better ability for complicated scenarios compared with non-learning methods, there are still some limitations.
-Most previous works focus only on reducing or avoiding collisions with obstacles.
-Despite the fact that the robot seems to move safely, there may be too much evasive actions in navigation that will influence surrounding humans a lot and lead to a low successful navigation rate.
-Furthermore, previous works focus on dynamic obstacles and they usually ignore static ones.
-For example, humans stand waiting or chatting in a row.
-The location of such obstacles with multiple persons can form traps or blind spots.
-Unlike areas formed by dynamic obstacles that disappear over time, areas formed by static obstacles will remain.
-Previous methods usually do not consider awareness of humans and may get stuck in such an area (shown in Fig.~\ref{fig:static}).
+As robot navigation can be formulated as a reinforcement learning (RL) task, recently, more and more works apply RL algorithms to utilize the strong decision-making ability of RL \cite{Sutton2018}.
+Meanwhile, deep learning, with its excellent representation ability, has achieved great success in many areas, like computer vision and natural language processing.
+Hence, some works \cite{8593871,8794134,7989037,8202312,9197148,liu2021decentralized} combine deep learning and RL for social-aware robot navigation.
+In these approaches, an effective policy is learned that implicitly models the complex interactions and cooperation of agents.
+Specifically, a deep neural network is adopted to approximate the value function and the optimal action is then chosen based on this value function.
+Although learning-based methods outperform non-learning methods, these methods are still limited when mobile robots navigate in more realistic complex environments.

-Finally, many existing works assume that the robot has holonomic kinematics so that it can freely move in any direction.
-However, most robots in daily life are with nonholonomic kinematics, such as unicycle robots.
-They have constraints on the magnitude or direction of velocities.
-These limitations increase the complexity of environment and lower the performance of robot navigation in crowded scenarios.

-To address the above problems, we propose a deep reinforcement learning social-aware robot navigation framework for a nonholonomic unicycle robot that can simultaneously consider the current interaction with surrounding humans as well as the estimated look-ahead interaction with humans in the effective range, called R-SARL (Reward augmented in Social-Aware Reinforcement Learning).
-To avoid excessive collisions, a penalty mechanism is introduced.
-Hence our method can generate more socially reasonable actions.
-Moreover, to choose the optimal strategy, the impact of unsafe interactions with dynamic obstacles and static obstacles are separately considered in the look-ahead distance (i.e. bypass the static obstacles or go through the dynamic crowd).
-By this, our method can handle the extreme situations mentioned above.
-Finally, our method is designed for nonholonomic kinematics, which means our method is more suitable for realistic applications.

-Our contributions are: \begin{itemize} \item A deep reinforcement learning social-aware robot navigation framework for nonholonomic unicycle robot that achieves state-of-the-art performance. \item A novel penalty mechanism in the reward function, based on which the policy can generate more social reasonable actions. \item Our method separately considers the impact of unsafe interactions with dynamic obstacles and static obstacles. \end{itemize}